University of West Alabama: Athletics and traditions

-The University of West Alabama features 12 sports teams (13 beginning in 2011–2012 with the addition of women's soccer).
+The University of West Alabama has 12 sports teams (13 beginning in 2011–2012 with the addition of women's soccer).
 Both the male and female athletic teams are called the West Alabama Tigers.
 Ten of the twelve teams participate in the NCAA's Division II as a member of the Gulf South Conference East Division.
 Men's and women's rodeo compete in the Ozark Region of the National Intercollegiate Rodeo Association.
 The NCAA's Division II sports at the University of West Alabama include baseball, basketball, cross country, football, golf, outdoor track, soccer, and tennis for men; basketball, cross country, golf, soccer, softball, tennis, outdoor track, and volleyball for women.
 The university's official mascot is Luie the Tiger.

-As an NAIA member in 1971, the football team won the school's only national championship in any sport.
+As an NAIA member in 1971, the football team won the school's first of two national championships.

+The other came in 2023 when the school won the women's rodeo national championship.
 In 1992, the baseball team made history, advancing to their only Division II College World Series.
 Their chances for the school's first baseball national championship ended in tough luck as they dropped two of three games.
 In 1997, the Tiger softball program made its only trip to the national tournament and posted a 1–2 record on the campus of Barry University.
 The men's and women's basketball teams have each made two appearances in the NCAA Tournament.
 The football team made its first trip to the NCAA Division II Championship since 1975 during the 2009 season.
 They upset Albany State in the first round before ultimately falling to Carson-Newman in the second round.
-The 2011 team went 8–4, beat DI foe Georgia State, and qualified for the NCAA DII tournament.
 The 2012 team went undefeated in Gulf South play (5-0) to claim the conference title.
-UWA defeated Miles College 41–7 in round one of the playoffs.
-The team lost at eventual national champion Valdosta State 49–21 in the second round.
-UWA finished 9–4.
+UWA defeated Miles College in round one of the playoffs but lost at eventual national champion Valdosta State in the second round.
 The 2017 Football Team went 9–1 on the season, earning the #1 seed in Super Region 2.
 They defeated Delta State in the second round before losing to eventual National Runner Up West Florida in the National Quarterfinals.
-In 2017, the men's soccer team advanced to the Sweet 16 of the NCAA Division II tournament losing to Lynn University 1–0.
+In 2017, the men's soccer team advanced to the Sweet 16 of the NCAA Division II tournament losing to Lynn University.

 In addition to varsity sports, the university offers a wide variety of intramural sports programs.
 Recently, an 18-hole disc golf course was added to the university campus.